-- In addition, the Department of English has an annual writing contest that offers prizes for the best critical essay and the best creative writing submitted.
+- The English Department has an annual writing contest that offers prizes for the best critical essays and the best creative works submitted.

-- Feedback from experienced faculty writers (NEA fellow in prose Robbie Clipper Sethi, poet Matthew Boyd Goldie, author Katherine Maynard, playwright and screenwriter Rebecca Basham, reviewers Jack Sullivan and Mary Morse).
+- Feedback from experienced faculty writers (NEA fellow in prose Robbie Clipper, poet Matthew Boyd Goldie, creative non-fiction author Mickey Hess, playwright and screenwriter Rebecca Basham, and reviewers Jack Sullivan and Mary Morse).

 - Publication in The Rectangle, national publication of Sigma Tau Delta.

 - Publication in local literary magazines, such as The Kelsey Review and the New Jersey Review of Literature.